PHR Stage 1 guidance notes

 In your response, please refer to the criteria set out below:

 - Expressed need: Please state how the research or evidence generated will be relevant and important to the need to improve public health.
+You should consider and demonstrate; “What evidence is there that patients/service users and the service want the answer to this question and why will they will want to act on the outcomes of the research?”

 - Sustained interest and intent: Please provide evidence that the issue or area is one in which there will be sustained interest in the future, such that the results of research once commissioned and undertaken will remain relevant and important to public health in the future.